-Prerequisite: ENGL 015 or eligibility for ENGL 101 as determined through the Crafton Hills College assessment process

-Departmental Recommendation: READ 078X2
+Prerequisite: ENGL 015 or eligibility for ENGL 101 as determined through the Crafton Hills College assessment process.
+Acceptance into the College Honors Institute Departmental Recommendation: READ 078X2

 Instruction in writing compositions from personal, reflective, and argumentative perspectives.
 This course includes content and experiences appropriate for students wishing to earn honors credit.